Structuring as a package

 • Use devtools and roxygen2 to generate documentation (man/, NAMESPACE) and check your package.

-• Organise analysis into a seperate directory (e.g. rmarkdown/).
+• Organise analysis into a separate directory (e.g. rmarkdown/).

 For example: